 Being so self-critical caused her to have a very high need to control every aspect of her life and her parenting.
 Initially, the more she learned about peaceful parenting, the more anguish and guilt and fear she experienced, “have I damaged my children for life by doing cry it out when they were babies?”, “has my girl learned to repress her emotions and will she ever regain her full sense of trust in us?”, “why couldn’t I get my kids to sleep on time last night, what am I doing wrong?”.

-When she first contacted me I identified that peaceful parenting was verging on being counterproductive unless she brought in the balance of developing more compassion for herself.
+When she first contacted me, I identified that peaceful parenting was verging on being counterproductive unless she brought in the balance of developing more compassion for herself.
 For this committed mum, learning to identify when she fell back into self-berating and then working to come back to a warmer softer connection with herself allowed her a lot more clarity and headspace to be more mindful and connected as a parent, which in turn made the less than ideal parenting moments or days much less scary and debilitating.

 The more we as parents can see and own how we’re contributing to the dynamic, the more relief we can bring to our child, thereby inviting them into a more cooperative dance where the needs of ourselves and our child are important and valued.
 We’ve all been trained to blame ourselves and blame the other when conflict is sparked.
-Yet, each time the parent reframes their view of the incident to include consideration of both their own and their child’s stress levels, a shift can happen: "that was really stressful for me AND for her, we both get really stuck in being reactive”.
+Yet, each time the parent reframes their view of the incident to include consideration of both their own and their child’s stress levels, a shift can happen; “that was really stressful for me AND for her, we both get really stuck in being reactive”.

 It’s tricky especially to be in the middle ground where you’ve committed to not yell or punish, yet you’re still grappling to learn and practice the new skills.
-But hang in there; it’s so very worth it.
+But hang in there, it’s so very worth it.
 You’re likely changing patterns that have been passed down through the generations, inch by inch change can happen.
 Try to be as patient with yourself as you’re endeavouring to be with your child.

 Genevieve Simperingham is a Psychosynthesis Counsellor, a Parenting Instructor and coach, public speaker, human rights advocate, writer and the founder of The Peaceful Parent Institute.
-Check out her articles, Peaceful Parenting eCourses, forums and one-year Peaceful Parenting Instructor Training through this website or join over 90,000 followers on her Facebook page The Way of the Peaceful Parent.
+Check out her articles, Peaceful Parenting eCourses, forums and one-year Peaceful Parenting Instructor Training through this website or join over 90,000 on her Facebook page The Way of the Peaceful Parent.